Reference Sheets 101

 Some markings are too complex to be done well—or at all.
 You may have to simplify your character before it can be made into a costume.

-Keep in mind that complicated markings that are costume-friendly will not only greatly add to the price, but also may result in a costume more susceptible to rips and tears.
+Keep in mind that complicated markings will not only add to the price, but also may result in a costume more susceptible to rips and tears.
 More markings equal more seams, and seams weaken fabric.

 – Oversized/Special Features

-If your character has giant ears or a six-foot-long tail, it will be a more expensive costume.
-Don’t go overboard with exaggerated features; you may have to downsize because there is such thing as TOO big.
+For example, f your character has a six-foot-long tail, it will be a more expensive costume.

 Special features such as wings, indoor feet, interchangeable eyelids, padding, and curled tails will increase your costume’s price.